 - Please note that, unless specified by the producer/s, if you arrive after the advertised start time of an event we will be unable to admit you.
-Tickets that are booked, but not paid for, will be released for general sale 15 minutes before the advertised start time of the event.
+Tickets that are held, but not paid for, will be released for general sale 15 minutes before the advertised start time of the event.

 - All transactions are processed in New Zealand Dollars.

 - The name that will appear on your statement will be the One Victoria Trust.

 - The One Victoria Trust is a registered charitable trust within New Zealand.